 Climbs, unless you live in a very flat part of the country, are hard to avoid and an integral part of cycling.
 Some people embrace climbs and can ride up them with all the grace and ease of a professional, but some people fear them and can struggle with the gradient and fitness required to get up them.

 When you don’t know how long or steep a climb is, it’s exceptionally difficult to pace yourself.
-If you are riding a climb blind, it’s wise to find a comfortable pace that and conserve some energy if the climb becomes steeper or longer than expected.
+If you are riding a climb blind, it’s wise to find a comfortable pace and conserve some energy for if the climb becomes steeper or longer than expected.
 Another strategy, and it's useful if you're doing a sportive, is to make use of modern technology.
-Strava and Google Maps, to name two examples, allow you to research climbs and get a good idea of what to expect.
+Strava and Komoot, to name two examples, allow you to research climbs and get a good idea of what to expect.
 This way you can know exactly what is in store and be mentally prepared when you arrive at the climb.

 Unfortunately, one of the enemies of fast climbing is how much weight you have to propel up the climbs.
 You can lose weight on the bike, and you can read some good advice on how to do that, but while it’s easy to throw money at weight savings on the bike, there’s only so much scope for improvement.